This page is designed to answer the following questions:

 - 4.2 Describe how reflecting on a situation has improved own knowledge, skills and understanding (Level 2 Diploma in Care, Personal development in care settings)

 - 5.2 Explain how reflective practice has led to improved ways of working (Level 3 Diploma in Adult Care, Promote personal development in care settings)

 - 4.2 Demonstrate how reflective practice has contributed to improved ways of working (Level 4 Diploma in Adult Care, Personal development in health, social care or children’s and young people’s settings)

-Reflecting on situations that you have encountered in your role as a health and social care worker is a great way to maximise your experience and improve your practice.
+Reflecting on situations you have encountered in your role as a health and social care worker is a great way to maximise the learning from your experiences and improve your practice.

-To achieve this assessment criteria, you could explain a situation you have been in and how you reflected on it later either by yourself or as part of a group.
-You will want to highlight anything that didn’t go quite as well as expected and why and what you could do in a similar future situation to make it run more smoothly.
+To achieve this assessment criteria, you could explain a situation you have been in and how you reflected on it later, either by yourself or as part of a group.
+You will want to highlight anything that didn’t go quite as well as expected and why.
+You will also explore what you could do in a similar future situation to make it run more smoothly.
 If you have had a similar situation and handled it differently due to the insights you gained from your reflection, even better.

 Case Study: An example of reflective practice in health and social care